kenji-yt/snake-GENESPACE/README.md

 Input data formating is the "trickiest part of running GENESPACE" (see [GENESPACE](https://github.com/jtlovell/GENESPACE) section 3).
 With the snake-GENESPACE workflow you can have your data as GFF structural annotations and fasta genome assemblies.
 The workflow automatically:

-- Converts the GFF file into a bed format.
+- Converts the GFF file into bed format.
 - Extracts and translates coding sequences into peptide fasta files.
 - Renames each bed and fasta entry to have the exact same (gene) name.